 Livingston Parish Council members are elected every four years.
 They are elected to geographic districts of roughly the same proportion of population.

-The Livingston Parish Council meets on the second and fourth Thursday of each month at 6pm following the public hearing.
-The Council conducts its meeting in the Council Chambers located in the Governmental Building, 20355 Government Boulevard, Livingston, Louisiana.
+The Livingston Parish Council meets on the second and fourth Thursday of each month at 6 p.m.
+The Council conducts its meeting in the Council Chambers located in the Governmental Building at 20355 Government Boulevard, Livingston, Louisiana.
 All meetings of the Council and its committees are open to the public with the provisions of general state law.